5 Tips to Create eCommerce Product Videos that Drive Sales

-By sharing videos on these networks, you’ll generate a lot of brand impressions and sales.
+By sharing videos on these networks and social media platforms, you’ll generate a lot of brand impressions and sales from your target audience.
 However, it’s important to remember that you can’t share the same video on your product landing page on your social media channels.
 That’s because different types of videos work on different networks.

 Video dimensions, style, and content length are all determining factors in where you post your video; not to mention that most networks have individual story formats that require different dimensions and lengths.

 So instead of creating one video and publishing it on all social networks, create different videos with different dimensions, lengths, etc., to best fit the social channel.

 For example, check out Birchbox’s social media videos.
 They publish longer videos like the one below on YouTube.

 While on Instagram they publish shorter videos, such as the following segment, because quick clips work best on that particular platform.